PoWx-Org/obtc-core/README.md

 as of today (Dec 18, 2021).
 PoWx mission is to implement dedicated hardware with smaller energy per hash as compared to conventional hardware.
 However, we do not have any guarantees about the hash rate or hardware price.
-While the hardware should be compatible with oBTC network, we may need to adjust the proof-of-work algorithm in the future.
+While the hardware should be compatible with the oBTC network, we reserve the right to adjust the proof-of-work algorithm in the future.
-Any possible algorithm adjustment will be publicly discussed well in advance.
+Any possible algorithm adjustment will be publicly discussed well in advance.**

-Anyone trying to sell you a photonic miner is trying to scam you.**
+**Anyone trying to sell you a photonic miner is trying to scam you.**

 -PoWx team